Calpas: Japanese Semi-Dry Sausage, like Salami

-For the unfamiliar, Dagashi is the word for cheap Japanese snacks and candies.
-It comes in so many different types that those snacks are great treats for children in Japan.
+As you may know, Dagashi is the word for cheap Japanese snacks and candies.
+It comes in numerous different varieties, loved by children for its uniqueness.

-In fact, when I was a boy, I used to go to a small candy shop dedicated to Dagashi called “Dagashiya” near my house with my friends to buy such cheap snacks including Umaibo.
+When I was a boy, I would go to a small candy shop specializing in Dagashi treats, called Dagashiya, near my house and often bought snacks called Umaibo and Calpas.

-Actually, Calpas is the Japanese semi-dry sausage that has its roots in a Russian sausage called “Kolbasa”.
-Calpas is made from ground meat, such as pork, beef, and chicken, or a mixture of these meats, and its price varies from high to low.
+It is a Japanese semi-dry sausage made from ground meat such as pork, beef, chicken, or a mixture of these meats, and its price varies from high to low.

-The majority of Calpas sausages are individually packed and sold in bite-size pieces.
+The majority of the products are individually packed and sold in thin bite-size pieces.

-The basic producing process of Salami is similar to that of Calpas sausage, but in Japan, Salami is defined as a type of dry sausage with less than 35 percent water content.
+The production process of Salami is like that of Calpas sausage, but in Japan, Salami is a type of dry sausage with less than 35 percent water content.